Home

 Have

-dawn (or maybe earlier).
-So what do we do to create "natural" dialogue?
+earlier).
+So what do we do to create "natural"

 First,

-the choice of words and the rhythm of those words.
-People rarely speak
+choice of words and the rhythm of those words.

 fragmented sentences and in short bursts.